Skip to content

 Who installs the roof?

 An independent local metal roofing professional who works the Seacoast towns.
-Granite State Metal Roofing is a free matching service; estimates, contracts, and installation happen directly between you and the professional.
+Granite State Metal Roofing is a free referral service; estimates, contracts, and installation happen directly between you and the professional.

 Get a quote that survives salt air

 Tell us your town and how close the water is.
-We match you with an independent local professional who specs for the coast, free.
+We send your request to an independent local professional who specs for the coast, free.

 Monday to Friday, 8 AM to 5 PM Eastern